 — Sir Francis Bacon

-- Make this your number one priority.
+- Make monthly interviews your number one priority as the quorum leader

-- Be consistent.
+- Be consistent!
 At the beginning of each month give your secretary a list of days you will be available to interview.
-Don’t try and set them up on your own.
-You already have plenty to do.
+Don’t try and set them up on your own, you already have plenty to do.

 - Follow the spirit and create the best format that works for you during these interviews (spiritual thought, report on each family, personal progress)